Hi again! Kelly here from North Country Nest, back with another DIY project.

 Today I’d like to share my version of the distressed and antiqued furniture makeover, featuring a side table I picked up at our local thrift store for $10.

-Step two.
-Once the paint is dry, go over the entire piece with sand paper, distressing to the level you desire.
+Once the paint is dry, go over the entire piece with sandpaper, distressing to the level you desire.
 For this piece, I went for the heavily distressed look and used a lot of pressure when sanding.

-Step five.
 Grab a cotton rag and using the same circular motion, wipe off the wax with medium pressure so the wax can get in the grooves of the wood and paint.
+You want to work this into your furniture to here to acquire the distressed furniture look we will worry about cleaning off excess wax later

 This antiquing technique is very basic and a great place to start if you’re just jumping into DIY’ing furniture.